How to Create SOPs Using Video You Already Have

 For a deeper comparison, see SOP vs. work instructions: differences and when to use each.

-Converting video SOPs into checklists
+Turning video SOPs into checklists and training

 Frequently Asked Questions

 Yes.
 Videos don’t need to be professionally recorded.
-AI works well with smartphone footage and older archival recordings.
-If one video contains multiple separate procedures, split it before processing.
-The resulting SOPs will be shorter, more focused, and more usable.
+AI works fine with smartphone footage and older archival clips.

 What is video SOP software?